PyTables/pytables.github.com/_sources/usersguide/bibliography.rst.txt

 :ref:`[NUMEXPR] <NUMEXPR>`
     David Cooke, Francesc Alted, and et al. Numexpr.
 Fast evaluation of array expressions by using a vector-based virtual machine.
-    It is an enhaced computing kernel that is generally faster (between 1x and 10x, depending on the kind of operations) than NumPy at evaluating complex array expressions. `<http://code.google.com/p/numexpr>`_.
+    It is an enhanced computing kernel that is generally faster (between 1x and 10x, depending on the kind of operations) than NumPy at evaluating complex array expressions. `<http://code.google.com/p/numexpr>`_.